 The deadline for giving a name to the child is 30 days after the birth.
 Parents can choose any name they like, as long as the choice of words embodies a name.

 The surname of the child depends on the surname of the parents.
 When there is a case of different surnames, the parents can choose one surname or both surnames to be given to the child.

-Documents Needed for Registration
+Documents needed for registration

-- The leave letter from the maternity hospital
+- Leave letter from the maternity hospital

-- The marriage certificate of the parents
+- Marriage or life partnership certificate of the parents

 - Personal IDs from both parents